SgtCoDFish/bedrock-bootstrap/06-uart-xxd/README.md

 ### Sending Over Serial

 We'll need a way to send data over UART to be read by our program.
-Say we have a file, `/tmp/t.hex` which contains only a single NOP: `13000000`.
+Say we have a file, `/tmp/t.hex` which contains only a single no-op instruction (NOP) which is encoded as follows: `13000000`.

 To send it, we go to our `screen` session, and press `Ctrl+A` followed by `:` which opens a command prompt.
 We type `readreg p /tmp/t.hex` which loads the file into a register called `p` but doesn't send it.